okta/okta-mobile-swift/Samples/DeviceAuthSignIn/README.md

 ## Overview

-The Okta Mobile SDK for Swift provides a number of utility classes that manage standard sign-on flows.
+The Okta Client SDK for Swift provides a number of utility classes that manage standard sign-on flows.
 The `DeviceAuthorizationFlow` class manages the OAuth 2.0 device authorization code flow.

 The sample contains two different targets: